 - If financing/loans are used as match funding they typically must consist of permanent financing (i.e., a minimum term of 20 years).
 This policy does not apply to bridge or interim financing used in the project.

 - Funds (grants and/or loans) from other state sources, including legislative sources, may not be used as match.
 However, care must be taken not to mistake certain non-state funds as state funds just because they are distributed through a state agency.
 The disqualifying part is if the source of the funds is from the state.
 Some non-state (usually federal) funds are passed through a state agency.
 This pass-through does not make them ineligible to be used as MATCH in a RACP project.
 For example, Community Development Block Grants (CDBGs) administered by the DCED is a federal source pass-thru so it is acceptable for use in a RACP project.

 - An exception to the prohibition of other state funds being used as match in a RACP project is certain gaming/casino source funds.
-As of July 1, 2011, the use of the Gaming Local Share Assessment (LSA) can be used as matching funds for RACP in the following counties:
+As of July 1, 2011 (except as noted below) the use of the Gaming Local Share Assessment (LSA) can be used as matching funds for RACP in the following counties: